 On the other hand, thin-film solar panels are made of materials like Cadmium Telluride, Amorphous Silicon, and Gallium Arsenide.
 These materials enable thin-film solar panels to be flexible and lightweight.
 Installation is more manageable with such panels as one can easily manipulate them without too much effort.

-Silicon solar panels are heavier and require a lot of maintenance, especially in severe climatic conditions.
+Silicon solar panels are heavier and require much maintenance, especially in severe climatic conditions.
 You need to invest in their upkeep from time to time to prevent and slow down degradation rates.

 On the contrary, thin-film solar panels are easier to run and cheaper to maintain.

-Thin-film solar panels have a wide range of applications and can also be used commercially.
-If you have a smaller rooftop and wish to try something different, they are worth a shot.
+Thin-film solar panels have a wide range of applications and can be used commercially.
+They are worth a shot if you have a smaller rooftop and wish to try something different.

 However, it is essential to consult a professional before finalizing the type of solar panel that will work best in your establishment.